Jose Garcia Player Props: Reds vs. Phillies

-Jose Garcia -- 1-for-3 in his most recent game -- will be in action for the Cincinnati Reds versus the Philadelphia Phillies, with Matt Strahm on the mound, on April 15 at 4:10 PM ET.
+The Cincinnati Reds and Jose Garcia, who went 1-for-4 with two RBI last time out, battle Aaron Nola and the Philadelphia Phillies at Great American Ball Park, Sunday at 1:40 PM ET.

-In his most recent game he had a one-hit showing (1-for-3) against the Phillies.
+In his last appearance, he went 1-for-4 with two RBI against the Phillies.

 Jose Garcia Game Info & Props vs. the Phillies